vtrpldn/intention-extension/README.md

 ### Done

+- [x] Kill active if not on list (maybe on getPageStatus)
+- [x] Remove Active from popup when timer is done
 - [x] Finish styling options page
 - [x] Add countdown to Popup (create a new component to handle that)
 - [x] Show active timers on pop up